Speeding Up the NSGA-II via Dynamic Population Sizes: Abstract

 \section{Abstract}

 Multi-objective evolutionary algorithms (MOEAs) are among the most widely and successfully applied optimizers for multi-objective problems.
-However, to store many optimal trade-offs (the \emph{Pareto optima}) at once, MOEAs are typically run with a large, static population of solution candidates, which can slow down the algorithm.
-We propose the \emph{dynamic} \NSGAtwo (\ourNSGAtwo), which is based on the popular \NSGAtwo and features a non-static population size.
-The \ourNSGAtwo starts with a small initial population size of four and doubles it after a user-specified number~$\tau$ of function evaluations, up to a maximum size of~$\mu$.
-Via a mathematical runtime analysis, we prove that the \ourNSGAtwo with parameters $\mu \geq 4(n + 1)$ and $\tau \geq \frac{256}{50} e n$ computes the full Pareto front of the \textsc{OneMinMax} benchmark of size~$n$ in $O(\log(\mu) \tau + \mu \log(n))$ function evaluations, both in expectation and with high probability.
-For an optimal choice of~$\mu$ and~$\tau$, the resulting $O(n \log(n))$ runtime improves the optimal expected runtime of the classic \NSGAtwo by a factor of~$\Theta(n)$.
-In addition, we show that the parameter~$\tau$ can be removed when utilizing concurrent runs of the \ourNSGAtwo.
-This approach leads to a mild slow-down by a factor of $O(\log(n))$ compared to an optimal choice of~$\tau$ for the \ourNSGAtwo, which is still a speed-up of $\Theta(n / \log(n))$ over the classic \NSGAtwo.
+However, to store many optimal trade-offs (the {Pareto optima}) simultaneously, MOEAs are typically run with a large population of solution candidates.
+This slows down the algorithm and renders the choice of the population size a crucial design decision.
+In this work, we aim to overcome these difficulties by proposing the \emph{dynamic \NSGAtwo}, a variant of the well-known \NSGAtwo that starts with a small initial population and doubles it after a user-specified number~$\tau$ of function evaluations, up to a maximum size of~$N_{\max}$.
+We prove that the dynamic \NSGAtwo with optimal parameters computes the Pareto front of the \textsc{OneMinMax} benchmark of size~$n$ with high probability in $O(n \log^2 n)$ function evaluations, which is considerably faster than the $\Theta(n^2 \log n)$ runtime of the static \mbox{\NSGAtwo} with optimal parameters.
+For the \textsc{OneJumpZeroJump} benchmark with gap size~$k$, we show a runtime of $O(n^k \log^2 n)$, improving upon the known runtime of $\Theta(n^{k+1})$.
+We also propose a variant that uses the initial population size for a longer period and achieves slightly better performance.
+Finally, we show that a simple concurrent-run strategy turns our dynamic \mbox{\NSGAtwo} variants into parameter-less algorithms that exceed the above runtimes only by a logarithmic factor and hence still outperform the static \NSGAtwo by a factor of~$\tilde\Omega(n)$.